guptacharchit454/Lawyer-Connect-/README.md

 ## License

-Copyright © 2024.
+Copyright © 2025.
 All rights reserved.

-## Acknowledgments

-- React Team
-- Supabase Team
-- Tailwind CSS Team
-- Lucide Icons Team

 ---

 **Note**: This application is designed to work alongside a client-side application.
-Both applications share the same Supabase database and real-time features enable seamless communication between lawyers and clients.
+Both applications share the same  database and real-time features enable seamless communication between lawyers and clients.